About Us

 In the early years, volunteers did the work at the Council, addressing the needs of youth, families, seniors and persons with different abilities.
 As immigration brought greater diversity, settlement support was in greater demand.
 Our continuing concern about the issues faced by these and other marginalized members of our community, such as income inequities and homelessness have been a beacon shedding light on unresolved gaps in services and policy, as well as illuminating future trends and opportunities.

-Today, SDC has a long legacy of impact:
+Today, SDC has a long legacy of impact on policy and service delivery:

 ● Community Information Centre of WR